ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 }
 ```

-It executed the get method and fetches the resulting stack.
+It executes the get method and retrieves the resulting stack.
 The stack in case with get methods is basically what it did return.
 In this snippet, we read a single number from it.
 In more complex cases with several values returned at once, you can just call the `readSomething` type of methods several times to parse the whole execution result from stack.

 Finally, we can use this method in our tests.
 Navigate to the `tests/Counter.spec.ts` and add a new test: